pimpim/SCI-F/docs/pages/6-examples.md

 Although this particular example is comical, the larger idea that individuals can specialize in general modules for assessing containers is a powerful one.

-### Metric Example 3: Code Quality and Linting
+#### Metric Example 3: Code Quality and Linting
 A SCI-F app can meet the needs to serve as a linter over a set of files, or general tests.
-The example is provided here with the SCI-F app “linter," which runs a linter over a script.
+The example is provided here with a SCI-F app "linter," which runs a linter over a script.

 ```
 singularity run --app linter metrics.img